About Te Wairoa Falls

 Overall, it took us a little over an hour to go through the village.
 However, we very easily could have taken more time here to slowly go through the exhibits and better understand what Maori life was like back then.

-Te Wairoa Falls resides in the jurisdiction of the Buried Village of Te Wairoa Archaeological Site near Rotorua in the Bay of Plenty Region of North Island, New Zealand.
+Te Wairoa Falls resides in the Buried Village of Te Wairoa Archaeological Site near Rotorua in the Bay of Plenty Region of North Island, New Zealand.
 For information or inquiries about the area as well as current conditions, visit their website.

 At that point, we turned right to go onto Tarawera Rd, and we followed it for about 12km to the well-signed Buried Village.